Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Yellow or black discharge

 Fortunately, ear infections are usually easy to diagnose and treat.
 If you notice these signs, have your cat examined by a veterinarian.
-Careful diagnosis will be necessary to determine the exact bacteria present and which course of action to take to treat it.
+A thorough examination will be necessary to determine the bacteria present and the course of action to treat it.

 Serrad Petit Cat Close Up